Voicegain Speech-to-Text/ASR deployable on AWS VPC

 Edge Deployment in Datacenter/On-Premise

-Voicegain platform has always been deployable in an automated way on local hardware with cloud orchestration.
-Our clients with on-premise GPU Server infrastructure have had the capability to do this with a few clicks from the Cloud Portal (see these videos for demonstration).
+Voicegain platform has always been deployable in a simple and automated way on hardware in a datacenter.
+Our clients procure compatible Intel Xeon based servers with Nvidia based GPUs.
+And they are able to install the entire Voicegain platform a few clicks from the Cloud Portal (see these videos for demonstration).

-You can read about the advantages of this style of Edge Deployment in our previous blog post.
+You can read about the advantages of this Datacenter type of Edge Deployment in our previous blog post.
 To summarize, these advantages are :